University of Colorado Anschutz: Academics

-On the Anschutz Medical Campus, the University of Colorado houses the University of Colorado School of Dental Medicine, the School of Medicine, the CU College of Nursing, the School of Pharmacy, Colorado School of Public Health, and the Graduate School.
+On the CU Anschutz campus, the University of Colorado houses the University of Colorado School of Dental Medicine, the School of Medicine, the CU College of Nursing, the School of Pharmacy, Colorado School of Public Health, and the Graduate School.
 CU Anschutz offers 42 degree programs across its six schools and college, and its programs feature highly in various national rankings (see Rankings).

 School of Pharmacy

-The University of Colorado's School of Pharmacy (SOP) began in 1911 as a division of the School of Medicine in Boulder.
+The CU Anschutz School of Pharmacy (SOP) began in 1911 as a division of the School of Medicine in Boulder.
 It became an independent college in 1913 and a school in 1957.
 It received its accreditation in 1938-1939 and awarded a B.S. in Pharmacy degree in 1995-1996 when it received a full accreditation status awarding the Doctor of Pharmacy (PharmD) degree by the ACPE.
 In 1986, the School of Pharmacy was administratively transferred to the University of Colorado Health Sciences Center in Denver.
 The physical transfer from Boulder and final consolidation of faculty, staff and students was completed between August and November 1992.
-In 2008, the school moved to the Anschutz Medical Campus, and is involved in teaching, research and public/professional service in the practice of pharmacy, the pharmaceutical sciences, molecular toxicology, and pharmaceutical outcomes research.
+In 2008, the school moved to CU Anschutz, and is involved in teaching, research and public/professional service in the practice of pharmacy, the pharmaceutical sciences, molecular toxicology, and pharmaceutical outcomes research.
 30% of its class is from out of state.
 In 2008, the NIH awarded $7,271,657 and $19,056,438 in grants towards the SOP and Pharmacology department, respectively.
-In the Spring of 2010, the school moved into its new building, the Skaggs School of Pharmacy and Pharmaceutical Sciences also on the Anschutz Medical Campus.
+In the Spring of 2010, the school moved into its new building, the Skaggs School of Pharmacy and Pharmaceutical Sciences also at CU Anschutz.

 Research

-In 2007, more than $373 million in research and training grants and contracts was awarded to CU Anschutz Medical Campus researchers.
+In 2007, more than $373 million in research and training grants and contracts was awarded to CU Anschutz researchers.
 In 2012, more than $179 million was awarded by the National Institutes of Health to CU Anschutz researchers.
 As of 2018, research grants totaled $553 million.
 The university is considered by the Carnegie Classification of Institutions of Higher Education to have "very high research activity" with a basic classification of Research Universities (RU/VH) (very high research activity).
-The core laboratories in the research complex, at the Anschutz Medical Campus, include mass spectrometry, X-ray crystallography, electron microscopy, a 900 mega-hertz nuclear magnetic resonance (NMR) spectrometer, flow cytometry, DNA array and peptide protein chemistry.
+The core laboratories in the research complex, at CU Anschutz, include mass spectrometry, X-ray crystallography, electron microscopy, a 900 mega-hertz nuclear magnetic resonance (NMR) spectrometer, flow cytometry, DNA array and peptide protein chemistry.

 Rankings

 Academic programs on the campus feature in a number of rankings in U.S. News & World Report's America's Best Graduate Schools, 2019.
 The University of Colorado School of Medicine ranks 6th among American medical schools for Pediatrics, 7th for Family Medicine, 12th for primary care, and 30th among medical schools for research.
-The Physicians Assistant's Program ranks 7th, with Online Nursing ranked 4th, and the Colorado School of Public Health ranked 23rd.
+The Physicians Assistant's Program ranks 7th, with Online Nursing ranked 4th, the Physical Therapy Program ranks 11th, and the Colorado School of Public Health ranked 16th.
 Other nursing programs, for masters and Doctor of Nursing practice are ranked 49th, and 41st respectively.